sevenwestmedia-labs/nx-plugins/libs/typescript-project-references/README.md

 # @wanews/nx-typescript-project-references

-Converts an NX repo to take advantage of TypeScript project references.
+Converts an NX repo to take advantage of TypeScript project references and add npm libraries

 ## Installation